OsteoFlow: Lyapunov-Guided Flow Distillation for Predicting Bone Remodeling after Mandibular Reconstruction: Acknowledgements

 We gratefully acknowledge financial support from the Terry Fox Research Institute and the UBC Friedman Award for Scholars in Health.
-We also thank the UBC ISTAR Group and the Holland Bone and Joint Research Team at Sunnybrook for their valuable feedback.
+We also thank the UBC ISTAR Group and the Holland Bone and Joint Research Team at Sunnybrook.